Our free construction punch list template makes it easy to document and track outstanding issues that stand between you and project closeout.

 Some contractors pull the punch list together in the final stage when the construction job reaches substantial completion.
 Others maintain a rolling punch list throughout construction so issues can be addressed along the way, laying the path for a quicker project closeout.

-Now that you understand what a punch list is and how the punch list process works, let’s take a look at the details you’ll want to document and track in your construction punch list.
-Here are the items we’ve included in our construction punch list template.
+Let’s take a look at the details you’ll want to document and track in your construction punch list.
+These basic items can help you create a solid punch list for your next project:

 Every construction project comes with its own unique set of challenges.
 But that doesn’t mean you can’t establish a smooth and consistent process for resolving issues.